Kubbra Sait: Early life and career

 In television she started with hosting Stars Ka Tadka (2011), a celebrity food show on Food Food, and Ring Ka King (2012), an Indian professional wrestling tournament.
-Sait's first television role was in the web series TVF Tripling (2016), created by the The Viral Fever for ZEE5/SonyLIV.
+Sait's first television role was in the web series TVF Tripling (2016), created by The Viral Fever for ZEE5/SonyLIV.
 She then appeared in the web series Going Viral Pvt.
 Ltd. (2017) on Amazon Prime Video and Fourplay (2018) on Alt Balaji.
 Sait's breakthrough came with her role of a transgender woman named Kukoo in the Netflix show Sacred Games for which she received critical acclaim.
 The Netflix original was nominated under the Best Drama category at the 47th International Emmy Awards.
 Sait represented Sacred Games at the Emmy Awards, held on 25 November 2019.
 She won the Gold Award for Best Actress in a Supporting Role (OTT) for her role as Kukoo.

 She continued appearing in web series including RejctX (2019) and The Verdict – State vs Nanavati (2019) on ZEE5, the latter a miniseries based on the infamous 1959 Indian court case K. M. Nanavati v.
 State of Maharashtra; Illegal - Justice, Out of Order (2020) on JioCinema; Farzi (2023) on Amazon Prime Video alongside Shahid Kapoor; The Trial (2023), an Indian adaptation of The Good Wife; and the Amazon Prime Video series Shehar Lakhot (2023) for which she won the Filmfare OTT Award for Best Supporting Actress - Drama for her role of Pallavi Raj.

 She portrayed Phara Keaen in the Apple TV+ series Foundation, an adaptation of Isaac Asimov's classic science-fiction book series of the same name.

 She participated in the reality television show Rise and Fall in 2025.